Signed in as:

 SIZE This is usually the first and easiest trait to select.
 Simply put, keep your eye on the Biggest 5 mushrooms you have.
 These will be the selector group.
 Once chosen, this group of five will be whittled down.
 Size to the grower is important.
 The size of the individual Mushrooms that you grow will play a large part in how much you can harvest from a certain space and lets be honest we all want lots of heavy fruits for all the effort we put in.

 If you are taking your Mushrooms to Market.
-Your Customers will very much enjoy a mushroom with good vibrant colour and possibly choose your Mushrooms rather than the next seller.
+Your Customers will very much enjoy a mushroom with good vibrant color and possibly choose your Mushrooms rather than the next seller.
 If you are to be consuming your Mushrooms your self.
-A Mushroom with a good deep colour will always have a good deep flavour and be packed with all the beneficial goodness we search for.
+A Mushroom with a good deep color will always have a good deep flavor and be packed with all the beneficial goodness we search for.

 Agaricus campestris can be found anywhere from grasslands and public parks to gardens and cemeteries.
 This mushroom does not grow from trees or wood based substrates

 When you have found the mushroom that you would like.
 Please grasp the base of the stem firmly and gently twist as you pull the mushroom free from its site.

 So the habitat was correct, The Gills are a really nice pink color.
 The mushroom has an enjoyable inviting aniseed aroma and the cap skin is also easy to peal back

 Mature Mushroom, Gloves, Alcohol swabs, Scissors, Knife, Protective Container, Needle.
 You will Need about 15 Minutes.